What’s your name?

 Can I use your images?

-Yes, as long as you link back to my site.
-If you do, I’d love to see it: send me a link!
+Yes, as long as you link back to my site and credit me.
+If you do, I’d love to see it: please do send me a link!

 Can we collaborate?